Blog

 • to pay the costs the government incurred to bring the lawsuit against Macy’s.

-Trending case #2: Lipari-Williams v.
+Case #2: Lipari-Williams v.
 Penn National Gaming, Inc.

 Also in November 2021, a federal district court in Missouri certified a class action of 1500 casino workers who alleged, similar to the Macy’s case, that their employer violated ERISA with its tobacco surcharge.